luojq19/luojq19.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a PhD candidate at the School of Computational Science and Engineering, Georgia Institue of Technology, advised by [Prof. Yunan Luo](https://faculty.cc.gatech.edu/~yunan/).
+I'm currently a PhD student at the School of Computational Science and Engineering (CSE), Georgia Institue of Technology, advised by [Prof. Yunan Luo](https://faculty.cc.gatech.edu/~yunan/).
 I received my bachelor's degree in Computer Science from the Insitute for Interdesciplinary Information Sciences ([Yao Class](https://iiis.tsinghua.edu.cn/yaoclass)), Tsinghua University in 2023.

 I have a wide range of research interests, including machine learning, deep learning and their application to computational biology.